-Taycheedah Creek drains a small area of the eastern Lake Winnebago Watershed, within the northwest quarter of the town of Empire (see Figure 3.5-1).
-There are no crossings of Taycheedah Creek in the WIS 23 corridor study area.
+Taycheedah Creek drains a small area of the Eastern Lake Winnebago Watershed, within the northwest quarter of the town of Empire (see Figure 3.5-1).
+There are no WIS 23 crossings of Taycheedah Creek within the project limits.

-Onion River Watershed
+2. Onion River Watershed

-The Onion River drains 99 square miles of the southernmost portion of the Sheboygan River Basin tributary to the Sheboygan River (see Figure 3.5-2).
+The Onion River drains 99 square miles of the southernmost portion of the Sheboygan River Basin to the Sheboygan River (see Figure 3.5-2).
 The junction of Ben Nutt Creek and Mill Creek in the Kettle Moraine region, west and southwest of the city of Plymouth, join to form the Onion River.
 The Onion River flows southerly for more than half of its length and then turns northward and flows into the Sheboygan River in the city of Sheboygan Falls.
 The northernmost region of this watershed crosses WIS 23.

-Figure 3.5-1 Eastern Lake Winnebago Watershed
+Figure 3.5-1 Eastern Lake Winnebago Watershed Source: WDNR Watershed maps